 EQ is a person’s awareness of his/her own emotions and his ability to use that awareness in life situations.

 In future articles we’ll delve deeper into why EQ matters, how to test your EQ, and ways to develop it.
 How well do you understand yourself?
 Do you use that knowledge to succeed in the world around you?
 How much does job success depend on healthy EQ?
 High EQ does not necessarily mean being sociable or emotional, but an imbalanced EQ can manifest as anger or trust issues, a lack of confidence or overconfidence, low stress tolerance, difficulty making decisions, a feeling of inner turmoil or struggling to empathize with others.

 “I would tell any leaders, as well as my own son: develop your emotional leadership skills because on the the technical side there are hundreds of thousands of guys who might have as many technical skills as you.” says Dr. Steve Steff.

 Emotional Intelligence is what makes your personal brand of “smart” completely unique, and therefore invaluable.

-If you're asking "How do I get happy?" or how to stop worrying, then call today to learn how to build emotional fitness muscles.
+If you're asking "How do I get happy?" or "How to stop worrying?" or "How can I become more resilient," then contact us today to learn how to build emotional fitness muscles.
 Learn to stop worrying and increase emotional well being with Heartmanity's emotional intelligence training.